hikawi/slang-dictionary/README.md

 - [x] Must utilize Java IO, OOP, and Collections.
 The application can use Console, Swing or Java FX.
 - [x] Must have a menu to pick an option, regardless of UI choices.
 - [x] Must load data from files into objects.
-- [x] Must have a search time under 1s for 100.000 words, even though the provided default file doesn't have that many.
+- [ ] Must have a search time under 1s for 100.000 words, even though the provided default file doesn't have that many.
+(Because of custom pane paints, a query involving 100,000 words exceeds 1s by 0.5s?)
 - [x] Must save the current data after modifications.
 - [x] Must use a version control system, with at least 10 commits spread across multiple days.

+## Features

-### Features
+### Required

 **Required feature list**: